backdrop-contrib/tinymce/README.md

 ## Credits

+Bundles the versatile [TinyMCE](https://www.tiny.cloud/) JavaScript library, maintained with <3 by Ephox Corporation DBA Tiny Technologies, Inc.
+Licensed under the terms of GNU General Public License Version 2 or later beginning with its version 7.0 (used to be MIT with version 6).

-Bundles the versatile [TinyMCE](https://www.tiny.cloud/) JavaScript library (MIT licensed), maintained with <3 by Tiny Technologies Inc. The editor has been around for almost two decades and is one of the most used Open Source JavaScript based WYSIWYG editors, integrated in many projects.
+The editor has been around for almost two decades and is one of the most used Open Source JavaScript based WYSIWYG editors, integrated in many projects.

 ## License